 When you’ve entered all of your information, click here to start your search.

-When you click Search, you'll now be taken to Airbnb's search page.
+When you click Search, you'll now be taken to the search page.
 Click the buttons in the screenshot below to learn what you can do with it.

 You can click in this box and type in a new destination, if you wish.
-Like before, you can click on the menu that drops down to pick one from Airbnb’s suggestions.
+Like before, you can click on the menu that drops down to pick one of the suggestions.